 The site design for the temporary use of the land has been developed following consideration of relevant planning requirements as well as a site opportunities and constraints analysis.
-Key features of the site design are described as follows:
+Key features of the site design are as follows:

-- The proposed temporary use of the land complies with the setback requirements of the NCC, Australian Standards and Council Policies. - The temporary use of the land will be accessed from a safe location on the Tilga and Ross Streets. - The proposed site is not flood or bushfire prone and avoids parts of the land which are impacted by natural overland drainage.
+- The proposed temporary use of the land complies with the setback requirements of the NCC, Australian Standards and Council Policies. - The temporary use of the land will be accessed from Tilga Street and Ross Street. - The proposed site is not flood or bushfire prone and avoids parts of the land which are impacted by natural overland drainage.
 The proposal will not impact on biodiversity or groundwater. - The proposal is consistent with requirements of the Cabonne LEP 2012 without variation.